 Scheduling Abstracts into Talks and Posters

-The board of directors of VSS meets at the end of January to schedule presentations for the meeting.
-Abstracts are divided up into thematically organized sessions and according to presentation preference.
+The VSS Board of Directors meets at the end of January to schedule presentations for the meeting.
+Abstracts are divided up into thematically organized sessions, as well as presentation preference.
 (See Presentation Preference Definitions below).
 Because there are usually more requests for talks than slots available, the reviewers’ ratings will primarily determine which abstracts will be assigned to the talk sessions.
-Under very rare circumstances will the board make small adjustments to make sure that the talks in a single session fit well together, or to prevent a session being dominated by a single laboratory.
+Under very rare circumstances will the Board make small adjustments to ensure that the talks in a single session fit well together or to prevent a session from being dominated by a single laboratory.

 - talk preferred (if you are not chosen to give a talk, you may be chosen to give a poster)

 - poster preferred (you would be willing to give a talk if asked to do so)